-A: It may be possible to schedule an appointment for an Intake interview the day you complete the Eligibility Screening Form based on the availability of WNTP staff.
+A: It may be possible to schedule an appointment for an Intake interview the day you complete the Eligibility Form based on the availability of WNTP staff.
 In addition, you must complete the entire intake package prior to attending the intake appointment.

 Q: What if I’m Native American but I’m not enrolled?

 A: You must be able to obtain verification from your tribe that proves your Native American lineage.